Microsoft SharePoint

 Background

 CVE-2026-32201, an Improper Input Validation vulnerability in Microsoft SharePoint Server, was added to the CISA Known Exploited Vulnerabilities catalogue as actively exploited at the time of the April 2026 Patch Tuesday release.
-The simultaneous discovery-and-exploitation pattern means organisations that had not patched by Patch Tuesday were already exposed at the moment Microsoft disclosed the vulnerability.
+A second flaw followed within the quarter: CISA added CVE-2026-45659, a deserialisation remote-code-execution vulnerability in SharePoint Server, to KEV on 1 July 2026 with a federal remediation deadline of 4 July.

-For enterprises on SharePoint Server (as opposed to SharePoint Online), the April CVE is a patch-now obligation under KEV for federal agencies and a high-priority item for enterprise patch teams.
-The active-at-disclosure pattern also appears in the F5 reclassification story in this update: defenders are consistently in a reactive position against vulnerabilities being exploited before or simultaneously with patch availability.
+For enterprises on SharePoint Server (as opposed to SharePoint Online), both 2026 CVEs are patch-now obligations under KEV for federal agencies and high-priority items for enterprise patch teams.
+Two exploited-in-the-wild flaws inside three months, CVE-2026-32201 in April and CVE-2026-45659 in July, confirm SharePoint Server's on-premises footprint as a persistent target.
+The active-at-disclosure pattern also appeared in the F5 reclassification story earlier in 2026: defenders are consistently in a reactive position against vulnerabilities being exploited before or simultaneously with patch availability.